Investigators' toolkit

 Top tips for moving on

 • Celebrate success: continue to highlight great guiding and the contribution of all individuals to local guiding.
-This will help other volunteers to feel appreciated despite any difficult situations that may have happened.
+This will help other volunteers feel appreciated despite any difficult situations that may have happened.

 • Focus on the positives that have come from the investigation: investigations can often highlight a need for things to change.
 For example, you may need to recruit more volunteers to a team or try a different way of doing things.

+However, sometimes the most supportive thing you can do to help a volunteer move on is to help them find a new unit.
 This should only be explored if this is something the volunteer has asked for themselves or relationships within the unit have broken down beyond repair.
 The volunteer may be more comfortable having a fresh start somewhere new.

-Protection personal data
+Protecting personal data

 Personal data (or personal information) is information that allows you to identify an individual.
 Personal data includes information about an identifiable individual.
 Examples include name, address, date of birth, email address, social media handle, photos and videos.
 Personal data also includes things like a person’s religion, beliefs, health issues and gender identity.